 Identity theft is a serious crime and of increased concern in recent years.
+Somewhat more concerning is that one million children feel victim to identity theft last year, which emphasizes the severity of the issue.
 Identity theft occurs when someone uses another person’s personal information, such as name or Social Security Number (SSN), without permission, to commit fraud or other crimes.
 There are several different types of identity fraud and the taxpayer’s response to each should be tailored to address the unique circumstances involved.
 In tax crime cases that involve identity theft, the victim must take specific steps to rectify the situation and the first step is identifying what type of identity theft has taken place.

 What are the Different Types of Identity Theft?